thepowersgang/rust-lang_rfcs/text/0000-move-trait.md

 # Motivation

 The motivation of this feature is to allow unsafe code to assume that an instance of a type does not change memory addresses without it being informed.

+## Usecases
+* https://github.com/servo/servo/pull/5855 - Currently servo uses a lint to avoid accidentally moving a particular type.
+* Allowing unsafe code to assume that an object never changes address (for avoiding heap allocations)
-_Personal_ The usecase that caused this RFC was a case where borrow-checker freezing of a type wasn't possible, and using hidden heap allocations would be too expensive.
+ * The usecase that caused this RFC was a case where borrow-checker freezing of a type wasn't possible, and using hidden heap allocations would be too expensive.
 Having a stack-allocated "Sleep object" to control a kernel thread sleeping on a set of events (e.g. interrupt, timer, mutex, etc) which hands out pointers to itself so those event sources can tell it to wake.
-_(TODO: Check this with someone who knows about it) Another use could be as part of a GC system, prevening GC objects from being moved without the engine being told_
+* _TODO: Possible use as part of a Gc system_

 # Detailed design

 * Create a new built-in marker trait `Move` implemented for all types by default.
- * This trait will act similar to `Sized` in that it is an opt-out bound on generics.
+ * This trait will act similar to `Sized` in that it is an opt-out bound on generics, requiring `impl<T: ?Move>` to accept non-`Move` types.
  * Like `Send` and `Sync`, it will have a `impl Move for .. {}` implementation applying to all types by default.
+ * To opt-out of the `Move` trait, use a negative impl `impl !Move for .. {}`
 * A type which has opted out of the `Move` trait (or that contains such a type) cannot be moved out of its memory location.
  * This requires that the type always (to the user code) reside in memory.
 * Introduce a new library trait `Relocate` which provides a canonical method for moving a non-`Move` object to another memory location